David Karp

 David Karp (born July 6, 1986) is an American businessperson, best known as the founder and former CEO of the microblogging platform Tumblr.

 Karp began his career, without receiving a high school diploma, as an intern under Fred Seibert at the animation company Frederator Studios, where he built the studio's first blogging platform and conceived, wrote, and edited their first internet video network, Channel Frederator.
 Karp went on to work for the online parenting forum UrbanBaby until it was sold to CNET in 2006.
 Karp then started his own software consulting company, Davidville, where he worked with software engineer Marco Arment on projects for clients.
 During a gap between contracts in 2006, the two began work on a microblogging website, which was launched as Tumblr in February 2007.
 As of November 1, 2017, Tumblr hosts over 375.4 million blogs.
 In August 2009, Karp was named Best Young Tech Entrepreneur 2009 by BusinessWeek and in 2010, he was named to the MIT Technology Review TR35 as one of the top 35 innovators in the world under the age of 35.

 On May 20, 2013, it was announced that Yahoo! and Tumblr had reached an agreement for Yahoo! to acquire Tumblr for $1.1 billion.
 Karp remained CEO of the company.
 Karp announced in November 2017 that he would be leaving Tumblr by the end of the year.

 Early life

 Born in New York City, Karp grew up on the Upper West Side of Manhattan.
 His parents are Barbara Ackerman, a science teacher from San Anselmo, California, and Michael D. Karp, a film and television composer.
 He has a younger brother named Kevin.
 His parents separated when he was 17.
 Karp attended the Calhoun School from pre-school through eighth grade, where his mother teaches science.
 In 1997, he began learning HTML and began designing websites for businesses.
-Karp went on to attend The Bronx High School of Science for one year before dropping out in 2001 and started homeschooling.
+Karp attended Irvine High School and then went on to attend the Bronx High School of Science before dropping out in 2001 and started homeschooling.
 At the time, Karp had aspirations of attending college in New York, or going to MIT and saw homeschooling and doing other projects on the side as a way to impress the colleges.
 Karp never returned to high school or earned his high school diploma.